Lunar-Dawn/FlagWaverBotReborn/README.md

-To summon the bot on a subreddit where it has been permitted access by the moderators you can type `!wave` in a comment to generate links from the post or comment you are replying to or `!wavethis` in a comment or text post to generate links in you own comment or post.
+To summon the bot on a subreddit where it has been permitted access by the moderators you can type `!wave` in a comment to generate links from the post or comment you are replying to or `!wavethis` in a comment or text post to generate links from your own comment or post.

 These can be combined in one comment to wave links in it and its parent.